A registered trade mark is a type of intellectual property (IP) right that protects a business's unique brand, products or services.

 • scent.

-A registered trade mark provides legal rights to place the ® symbol next to your trade mark, and exclusive rights to use your trade mark in Australia.
+A registered trade mark gives your business exclusive rights to use the trade mark in Australia.
+It also gives you legal rights to place the ® symbol next to your trade mark.

 A trade mark is not the same thing as a company name, business name or domain name.